Updated February 2023

 Toronto is a sprawling city, with the Greater Toronto area encompassing over 7,100 km2, but the heart of town is actually just a few city blocks — and it’s where many of the best February events and attractions are.
 All month long, you’ll find an amazing array of exciting things to do in Old Toronto, within a few blocks of your home base.
 Here are just some of the adventures on offer…

-This is Ontario’s newest holiday, officially created in 2008 as a way to break up the long winter.
+Officially created in 2008, this holiday was meant to be a fun way to break up the long winter.
 If you’re here over that long weekend, spend it immersing yourselves in the history of Toronto at the Fort York National Historic Site, with all kinds of hands-on activities, pop-up shows and multi-dimensional exhibits.
-During the day, visit the fort’s 1826 kitchen and sample some baking and hot chocolate from the stone hearth.
-In the evening, enjoy family-friendly performances, activities and face painting.
+During the day, visit the fort’s ‘immersive experience’ exhibit, which takes visitors through the steps leading up to the Battle of York and the explosion of the fort’s Grand Magazine.
+In the evening, enjoy family-friendly performances and activities.

 The Hockey Hall of Fame is also assisting with some Family Day fun that’s bound to light the lamp.
 Try your hand at goaltending, shooting and play-by-play calling.
-Take in the new Mask exhibit, an homage to puck stoppers past and present featuring 90 goalie masks.
-Then get a family portrait with the coveted Stanley Cup!
+Take in the Mask exhibit, an homage to puck stoppers past and present featuring 90 goalie masks.
+Finish your perfect visit by taking a family portrait with the coveted Stanley Cup!

 Explore Toronto’s fabulous food culture at Winterlicious where, for a limited time. three-course prix fixe menus are offered at nearly 200 Toronto restaurants.
 Here is just a sampling of the many fine Old Toronto establishments that are participating: